-The International Business Innovation Association (InBIA) partners with the Niagara Global Tourism Institute (NGTI) and the Council of the Great Lakes Region (CGLR) to share contemporary ecosystem building practices, particularly under the lens of multi-jurisdictional clusters and collaboration, diversity, and inclusion.
+The International Business Innovation Association (InBIA) partners with the Niagara Global Tourism Institute (NGTI) and the Council of the Great Lakes Region (CGLR) shared contemporary ecosystem building practices, particularly under the lens of multi-jurisdictional clusters and collaboration, diversity, and inclusion.

-Niagara Falls, NY – The International Business Innovation Association (InBIA), a global network for entrepreneurship centers, will be hosting their 2019 Ecosystem Builders (e.Builders) Forum from October 3-4 at the NGTI’s new TReC incubator in Niagara Falls, New York in partnership with CGLR.
+The International Business Innovation Association (InBIA), a global network for entrepreneurship centers hosted their 2019 Ecosystem Builders (e.Builders) Forum from October 3-4, 2019 at the NGTI’s new TReC incubator in Niagara Falls, New York in partnership with CGLR.

 “The NGTI’s partnership with InBIA and the CGLR to host the e.Builders Forum at TReC recognizes the immense potential for economic and social revitalization in Niagara Falls, NY,” said Pat Whalen, Director, Niagara Global Tourism Institute.
 “Harnessing the strong international brand of Niagara Falls and the global impact of the Great Lakes region, we are elated to bring together thought leaders and industry innovators from around the world.
 We’re looking forward to learning about best practices and experiences to build the foundation for sustained and equitable growth.”

-InBIA Senior Vice President of Strategy & Partnerships Andrea Wesser-Brawner, discusses the intentional co-location of the forum with the Great Lakes’ ecosystem clusters.
-“The goal of this year’s e.Builders Forum is to showcase how to best do ecosystem development around cluster specialization,” said Wesser-Brawner.
+InBIA Senior Vice President of Strategy & Partnerships Andrea Wesser-Brawner, regarding the intentional co-location of the forum with the Great Lakes’ ecosystem clusters: “The goal of this year’s e.Builders Forum was to showcase how to best do ecosystem development around cluster specialization,” said Wesser-Brawner.
 “The Great Lakes region has repeatedly demonstrated that they have an aptitude for building cluster-specific ecosystems—specifically healthcare, tourism, and photonics.
 Our partners provide a wealth of knowledge surrounding replicable, inclusive practices that can create a foundation for an attractive entrepreneurial community anywhere in the world.”

-The 2019 e.Builders Forum will explore how to efficiently activate entrepreneurship centers and regional diversity to uplift the entrepreneurial profile of an ecosystem.
-The first day of workshops will encompass solutions for differentiating an entrepreneurship center in a crowded ecosystem and encouraging diversity and inclusion; there will additionally be a special workshop geared towards developing a variety of tools and skillsets for those who are venturing into ecosystem building.
-The last day will highlight four different tracks of roundtable discussions for participants to choose from, which are: supporting second stage companies and gazelles, encouraging diversity and inclusion, building industry clusters, and the fundamentals of ecosystem building.
+The 2019 e.Builders Forum explored how to efficiently activate entrepreneurship centers and regional diversity to uplift the entrepreneurial profile of an ecosystem.
+The first day of workshops encompased solutions for differentiating an entrepreneurship center in a crowded ecosystem and encouraging diversity and inclusion; there will additionally be a special workshop geared towards developing a variety of tools and skillsets for those who are venturing into ecosystem building.
+The last day highlighedt four different tracks of roundtable discussions for participants to choose from: supporting second stage companies and gazelles, encouraging diversity and inclusion, building industry clusters, and the fundamentals of ecosystem building.

 Following the e.Builders Forum, InBIA will lead potential and current ecosystem builders in two additional days of specialty training courses designed to complement the innovation leaders’ newly acquired resources.
 Some of these courses include Entrepreneurship Center Management (ECM) Course Three: Building Profitable Programs That Serve Entrepreneurs and ECM Course Four: Space Design, Software, and Other Ways to Streamline Operations; an Advanced Mentor Development Workshop, which will be officially premiered in the fall; Building Successful University Entrepreneurship Centers; An Ecosystem Development Workshop: Build Your Community Framework to Accelerate Regional Collaboration; and more.